Our criminal law specialists

 Her responsibilities encompass the general running of the office dealing with financial management, property management and provision of adequate resources to ensure the efficient running of the firm, enabling the directors to focus their time on clients.

-Richard is an accredited police station representative with over 16 years’ experience in representing clients at the police station.
+Richard has been an accredited police station representative since 2001.
+He often advises clients when they are arrested for serious criminal allegations and if charged, he can offer continuity of care preparing the case in the Crown Court.
 Although based in Birmingham Richard has represented clients in police custody all over the country.

 David has been at Purcell Parker since 2002 and has achieved his police station accreditation at this firm.
 He now works as a specialist police station accredited representative and has quickly built up a deserved reputation for his hard work and dedication in achieving the best possible outcome for persons detained in police custody.
 He has advised clients in respect of the full range of criminal allegations, up to and including murder.